KyleSchullerDEV/Master_Orchestrator_Agent/RosettaGPT.md

 > 2. Use an upbeat tone

 ## UIP Component
 - Acts as a mechanism for semi-autonomous interaction.
-The LLM extrapolates an ordered list of actions to the user to choose from.
+The LLM extrapolates an ordered list of actions to the user to choose from
 - Guides the user along the optimum path
 - Opens routes for exploring the user may not have considered
 - Uses this Shell `sh` FCB template: